HOME :: FINE ART :: ABOUT :: EXHIBITS :: BOOKS :: CONTACT

 The Varve (San Francisco / Colorado 1979-1985)

-An all-girl post-punk rock band started in Colorado with Sue Digby Penwarden from The Profalactics and Jo Ann Gogue Sieger from Denver's The Guys.
-The band featured Ann Brent on drums and Kelli Kozak on keyboards.
+An all-girl post-punk rock band, first started in Colorado by Sue Digby Penwarden from The Profalactics, bass, Jo Ann Gogue Sieger from Denver's The Guys, singer, and me on guitar.
+The band added Ann Brent on drums and Kelli Kozak on keyboards.
 After the band moved to San Francisco in 1980, drummer Kat Zumbach (The Urge, Baby Buddha) joined the band.

-The band gigged around the bay area (Fab Mab, iBeam, Sound of Music, Tool & Die, Berkeley Square, Stone, Keystone, Barrington Hall, etc.), Los Angeles, Santa Cruz (Catalyst), Sacramento, and made a tour back to Colorado (Mercury, Boulder Theatre).
-Memorable gigs: an outdoor hot tub party above Fort Collins, a mental health facility near Denver, opening for Translator at the Stud (twice), opening for Flipper at the Roxie Theatre, a tour to LA and back to Colorado.
-They recorded two EPs, were featured on "Live at le Disque" and on the public TV station.
+We gigged all around the bay area (Fab Mab, iBeam, Sound of Music, Tool & Die, Berkeley Square, Stone, Keystone, Barrington Hall, etc.), Los Angeles, Santa Cruz (Catalyst), Sacramento, and made a tour back to Colorado (Mercury, Boulder Theatre).
+Memorable gigs: an outdoor hot tub party above Fort Collins, a mental health facility near Denver, opening for Translator at the Stud on two differant occasions, opening for Flipper at the Roxie Theatre, our fancy tour to LA.
+We recorded two EPs, were featured on "Live at le Disque" and on San Francisco's public TV station.

 The Profalactics (Boulder, Colorado 1978-79)

-Crampton was the founder of this was an early all-girl punk rock band that played around the Boulder/Denver area (Malfunction Junction, Not New Wave News benefit) as well as live on KGNU radio.
-They rehearsed in the University of Colorado student union and in a room under the football stadium.
-Crampton wrote songs, played rhythm guitar and sang backup.
+I started this all-girl punk rock band that played around the Boulder/Denver area (Malfunction Junction, Not New Wave News, Naropa benefits) as well as live on KGNU public radio.
+We rehearsed in the University of Colorado student union and in a room under the football stadium.
+I wrote songs, played rhythm guitar and sang backup.

 The Teflon (Boulder, Colorado 1977)

-Crampton played bass in this three-person punk band that never played a live show.
-They rehearsed in the basement of Discount Records on the hill.
-Crampton later married guitarist Andrew Henderson.
+I played bass in this three-person punk band that never played a live show.
+We rehearsed in the basement of Discount Records on the hill.

 email: firstname.lastname@example.org. phone: 415 810 4546.
 All text and graphics ©2021 by C.R.
 Crampton.
 All rights reserved.